-Real-world data
+(Nearly) Real-world data

 Here at dunnhumby, we understand the importance of great data and the analysts who make sense of it.
 Uncovering patterns, predicting trends, validating theories — insight gained through analysing customer data is the foundation of our business and key to the success of every one of our clients.

 But more than that, we just really love data.
 We love connecting the dots.
 We love the human stories data can help you tell.
 And we love the people who love data as much as we do.
-That’s why we created Source Files, a platform for sharing real-world datasets where fellow data geeks – from professors to students to data scientists – can easily access rich data sources.
+That’s why we created Source Files, a platform for sharing datasets inspired on the real-world, where fellow data geeks – from professors to students to data scientists – can easily access rich data sources.
 Whether you’re teaching a course, completing a class project, testing an algorithm, or running a hack-a-thon, Source Files is the place to go to put your theory into practice.

 Breakfast at the Frat